Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 Bloggers are the most common people to take advantage of affiliate sales, writing content about topics related to your company and posting affiliate links for their readers.

-To use affiliate marketing as effectively as possible, find affiliate partners who are already producing content for your user persona, and give them clear and attractive incentives to partner with you.
+To use affiliate marketing as effectively as possible, find affiliate partners already producing content for your user persona and give them clear and attractive incentives to partner with you.

 Search Engine Ads

 When thinking about search engine ads, most people usually think just of Google.
 And, while Google Ads can be an extremely effective lead source, it’s definitely not the only one.

 YouTube is a great place to share more visual ads that leave a long-lasting impression on your user personas, even if people skip the ad after five seconds of play.
 Even Bing can be a great way to reach a niche audience.

 For better results, combine your PPC ads with your inbound marketing efforts and other campaigns to provide a universal omnichannel experience.

 Nowadays, with the amount of data available, social media ads are a great way to laser-target a specific user base and show them your products or services.